University of West Georgia: Student life

 Students have access to 150 student organizations covering academics, cultural/international, departmental/educational, professional and honor groups, politics, science, religion, service, recreation and sports, health center, and social fraternities and sororities.
 In order to be a part of a fraternity or sorority, one must have a certain GPA, as well as above freshman classification.

 Wolves Don't Waste (WDW) is a student organization founded around increasing awareness of food insecurity.
 Students coordinate with campus dining to decrease the amount of food wasted or thrown away through food recovery, and make food available to faculty, staff, students, and community members in need.

 UWG's marching band consists of over 100 members and is known for its high energy and athleticism.
 Each performance finishes with the band playing and dancing to the hit tune "Long Train Runnin'".
 The Jazz Percussion Group has also performed throughout Europe and the United States as well as jazz festivals and state conferences.
 The JPG has brought numerous honors to the university since its beginning in 2003.

 The pedestrian campus also includes a library with 561,900 volumes, a gym with an eighth-mile indoor running track, computer labs, tennis courts, baseball fields, soccer fields, a nature trail, a quarter-mile (400 m) running track, two climbing walls, and basketball courts.

 The university once operated a noncommercial radio station, WUWG, at 90.7 MHz.
 It had been on the air since 1973 as WWGC until 2001, serving all of Carrollton and Carroll County, as well as the student body of the university.
 Originally a diverse college radio station, it is now a listener-supported public radio affiliate of Georgia Public Broadcasting, simulcasting the GPB radio network most of the time.

-In the Fall of 2009, the Mass Communications department soft-launched The WOLF Internet Radio.
+In fall 2009, the Mass Communications department soft-launched The WOLF Internet Radio.
 The station officially debuted in April 2010, after two months of limited programming from its studio in the basement of the Anthropology Building.
 The station's motto is "For students by students."
 Two grants from the Technology Fee Committee, totaling about $72,600, kick-started the station.